marcusleowhm/budget_buddy/README.md

 Current Known Issues:
 - Moving focus through the inputs require a lot of passing parameters around.
 Will need to refactor the move focus function
+- Major refactor is needed to separate the textediting controllers from the data itself